inancdericioglu/inancdericioglu.github.io/_posts/2018-6-1-Intro_Neural_Networks.md

 > 1. Any set of data, such as a set of images, can be represented by a smaller, simpler **model**.
 > 2. A model is made of a combination of visual **features**: a few colors and/or shapes.

-The idea is that *if* a set of image data can be broken down into a finite set of shape and color features, then we can learn how to group and classify any image based on which of these features it contains!
+The idea is that *if* a set of image data can be broken down into a finite set of shape and color features, then we can learn how to group and classify any image based on which of these features it contains.
 The big assumption here is that any set of data can be represented by a smaller model.
 This is true of any set of data with one exception.
 The only case where a set of data cannot be broken down in to a simpler mode is in the case of random data; for any other kind of data there will be some pattern that can be detected.

 ---